Skip to content

 Plugin System

-Animus plugins are standalone executables that communicate with the host over newline-delimited JSON-RPC 2.0 on stdin/stdout.
+Animus plugins are standalone executables that communicate with the host over JSON-RPC 2.0 on stdin/stdout.
+The canonical framing is one JSON value per line (NDJSON), and current host-side readers also accept pretty-printed multi-line frames from plugins.
 The host never loads third-party code into the daemon process as a dynamic library.

 Source Files